awesomesince96/talenthawk/README.md

 | File | Purpose |
 |------|---------|
 | `career_page_mappings.json` | **Career page tracker**: company id, display name, careers list URL, and `fetcher` id (see defaults in `talenthawk/settings.py`). |

+**`data/jobs/career/`** (gitignored cache snapshots)

+- Per-company cache files used by the Career tracker.
+- Used for cache-first rendering, 429 fallback, and incremental refresh watermarking.

 Empty filter files default to `[]` if missing. `serpapi_prefs.json` appears after the first refresh (or you can create it by hand).
 On first run, `career_page_mappings.json` is created from `DEFAULT_CAREER_PAGE_MAPPINGS` in `talenthawk/settings.py` if absent.